SciRooPlot/SciRooPlot/docs/slides/slides.typ

 #slide[
-  #slide-title("Registering Datasets")
+  #slide-title("Adding Datasets")
   #grid(
     columns: (42%, 55%),
     gutter: 3%,
     [
-      - Input files are registered with the `PlotManager` under a user-defined alias that is later used to access the data.
+      - A dataset is a collection of input sources with a unique identifier that is later used for the plot definitions.

+      - Entire ROOT files or individual subdirectories/lists therein can be registered as input sources.

+      - Multiple inputs can be added either via successive `AddDataset()` calls or by passing them as a list.

+      - Adding a directory to a dataset registers all ROOT files it contains, including the ones in subdirectories.

       - File paths are always absolute, but the `SRC_DIR` helper enables paths relative to #plot-def-file.

       - Shell environment variables (including user-defined ones) are supported and expanded automatically.

-      - Multiple files may be registered under the same alias using lists and/or successive `AddDataset()` calls.

-      - Adding a directory automatically registers all ROOT files it contains, including those in subdirectories.

-      - Instead of an entire ROOT file, also individual subdirectories or object lists can be registered.

       - Registered files are searched in alphabetical order.
 Within each file, the directory hierarchy is traversed until the first matching data object is found.

-      - In addition to files, transient in-memory ROOT objects can also be registered directly as inputs.
+      - Local ROOT objects can also be directly added.

     ],
     [
       #code-block(